Polygonatum odoratum

 Polygonatum odoratum (syn.
-P. officinale), the angular Solomon's seal, सेतक चिनी (खिराउलो)(Nepal) or scented Solomon's seal, is a species of flowering plant in the family Asparagaceae, native to Europe, the Caucasus, Siberia, the Russian Far East, China, Mongolia, Korea, Nepal and Japan.
+P. officinale), the angular Solomon's seal or scented Solomon's seal, is a species of flowering plant in the family Asparagaceae, native to Europe, the Caucasus, Siberia, the Russian Far East, China, Mongolia, Korea, Nepal and Japan.
 In the United Kingdom it is one of three native species of the genus, the others being P. multiflorum and P. verticillatum.

 The genus name Polygonatum comes from the Greek words "poly", meaning "many", and "gonu", meaning "knee joint".
 This is in reference to the plant's jointed rhizomes.
 The Latin specific epithet odoratum means "scented".

 Description

 Polygonatum odoratum is a colonizing herbaceous perennial growing to 85 cm tall by 30 cm wide, with alternate, simple leaves on arching stems.
 The scented tubular flowers are white with green tips, borne in spring and hanging from the underside of the stems.

+Its fruit persists for an average of 68.4 days, and bears an average of 2.6 seeds per fruit.
+Fruits average 80.9% water, and their dry weight includes 21.9% carbohydrates and 1.7% lipids.

 Cultivation

 Polygonatum odoratum, like its relative lily of the valley, is cultivated in moist, shaded situations, where it will spread by underground stolons.
 Cultivars include 'Flore pleno' and 'Variegatum'.